Jojeker/qcore/docs/backlog.md

 ## Function gaps
 - Implement and test NAS procedure interaction table
 - Registration timeout and refresh (+ update parallelization table)
+- UE using TMSI after deregistration to reregister
 - DHCP gaps
   -  retries
   -  PDU session should be terminated by network on lease expiry, or lease renewal reject, or change of address on lease renewal (TS29.561)